larryebaum/garcon-de-chef-training/README.md

 ## Prerequisites

 This project depends on Hashicorp Terraform to create VMs in AWS.
-Ensure Terraform is installed by installing from [here](https://www.terraform.io/downloads.html) or via `brew install terraform` if you are a Homebrew user.
+Ensure Terraform is installed by installing from [here](https://www.terraform.io/downloads.html).
 ## How To Use

 1. Verify `~/.aws/credentials` is configured. (see [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html))